Youth Activities Manager Assistant

 EDUCATION and EXPERIENCE:

-Youth Activities Manager Assistant: Applicant must have a High School Diploma or GED and a minimum of 2 years’ experience working directly with children ages 5 to 18 and 1 year experience planning and implementing activities and/or curriculum for a total of 3 years experience.
+Youth Activities Manager Assistant: Applicant must have AA and one year experience working directly with children ages 5 to 18 OR High School Diploma or GED and a minimum of 2 years experience working directly with children ages 5 to 18 and 1 year experience planning and implementing activities and/or curriculum for a total of 3 years experience.

 Ability to read, interpret and analyze business periodicals, professional journals, technical procedures, and governmental regulations.
 Ability to effectively keep data, writes reports, and communicates professionally.
 Ability to effectively present information and respond to questions from groups of participants, parents, and tribal community.